Skip to main content

 Currency exchange rate

-• the value of your currency versus the currency of the country you are transferring money to (for example, how many Australian dollars it takes to buy 1 euro)
+• how much your money is worth in another country (for example, how many Australian dollars it takes to buy 1 euro)

-• whether the advertised rate is the rate that will be applied to your transaction
+• whether the advertised rate is the rate you get

 Exchange rate guarantee

-• whether the exchange rate is set (for a period of time) or might change
+• whether the exchange rate stays the same or can change

 Transfer fees and commission